blastseeker31/blastseeker31/presentation.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning python and c++
 - 💞️ I’m looking to collaborate on any proyect looking for help :)
-- 📫 How to reach me: alejandrowmartinezbriceno@gmail.com or vía instagram @alejandromar_31
+- 📫 How to reach me: alejandrowmartinezbriceno@gmail.com or via instagram @alejandromar_31

 <!---
 blastseeker31/blastseeker31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.